-Yes, players will be able to play for free on PA gambling sites in a few different ways.
-First, it’s common for most casino sites to offer demo/play money versions of their games to give patrons a chance to play for fun without risking real money.
+Yes, curious patrons can play for free on PA gambling sites in a few different ways.
+First, most casino sites offer demo/play money versions of their games so patrons can get a taste of the action without risking real money.

-In addition to free money sign up offers, PA casino sites will undoubtedly offer match bonuses for first time depositors.
+In addition to free money sign up offers, many PA casino sites offer match bonuses for first time depositors.

-These types of bonus offers aren’t without a catch, however, in that players must wager a certain amount before getting full access to the cash.
-For example, a site could offer a 100% match bonus up to $500 with a 20X play through requirement.
-Therefore, if you deposited $300, you would receive $300 in bonus money, but would be required to wager $6,000 in total to unlock the full bonus amount.
+For instance, before a bonus is cleared for withdrawal, casinos often require players wager the amount of the bonus by a certain multiple.
+For example, a site could offer a 100% match bonus up to $500 with a 20X play through requirement, meaning, if you deposited $300, you would receive $300 in bonus money, but would be required to wager $6,000 in total to unlock the full bonus amount.

 And sometimes, different games contribute at different rates.
-Online slots almost always contribute at 100%, but play at table games and video poker may contribute less toward the wagering requirement.
+Online slots almost always contribute at 100%, yet play at table games and video poker may contribute less toward the wagering requirement.

-We can expect a wide array of banking methods to be available at PA online casinos and sports betting sites, making it easy for nearly anyone to make a deposit or withdrawal.
-In New Jersey, for example, players can make deposits in the following ways, many of which will likely be made available in PA as well:
+A wide array of banking methods are already available at PA online casinos and sports betting sites, making it easy for nearly anyone to make a deposit or withdrawal.
+As these sites mature, even more methods will be added.
+Here are a few common deposit types we have seen so far: